 A full log of updates with each version can be found here for WordPress sites and here for Joomla sites.
 Once you’ve updated your content management system to the most current version, go back through your code to see if jQuery.min.php still exists.

 If MosQUito remains, contact your provider immediately and alert them to your infection.
 If MosQUito is gone, you’re nearly in the clear.
 Check back several days later to ensure you have not been reinfected.
-If you find yourself free of the MosQUito exploit, but then it returns, your content management system is not yet protecting you though their recent version update.
+If you find yourself free of the MosQUito exploit, but then it returns, your content management system is not yet protecting you through their recent version update.

 Review Your Admin Status.